RaghaviRajumohan/rhythmsofdata/index.md

 <p>
-This project leverages Spotify and YouTube data (20,000+ records, 27 features) to develop a regression model for predicting song popularity.
-By employing advanced feature selection techniques like Boruta SHAP and Variance Inflation Factor (VIF), I identified key drivers, including comments, acoustic attributes, and optimal track duration.
-The model integrates interaction terms and non-linear components to uncover complex relationships between musical features and audience engagement.
-Findings provide actionable insights to inform data-driven decisions for music production, marketing campaigns, and playlist optimization, enabling stakeholders to enhance streaming performance and audience retention.
+This project analyzes Spotify and YouTube data in a regression model to predict a song’s popularity based on 27 common features, including comments, acoustic attributes and an optimal duration (through feature selection methods such as Boruta SHAP and VIF).
+Insights from this project support data-driven strategies for production, marketing, and playlist curation to empower stakeholders and optimize audience engagement.

+The data was analyzed using 20,000 records and the model incorporates interaction and non-linear terms to reveal nuanced relationships between musical features and engagements.

 </p>

 <p>